ChenyoisRita/Foodaholic/docs/project-proposal.md

 ## Hardware

-We are developing an Android application, so we have the hardware.
+We are developing an Android application, so we don't have the hardware.

 ## APIs